KennethTraynor/around-express/README.md

 **Techniques:**

-* Uses routing to add the ability to send or receive data from the back end
+* Routing to add the ability to send or receive data from the back end

-* Uses fs to read and write data safely to files stored on the server
+* fs to read and write data safely to back end files